jswanner/private_attr/README.md

-If you don’t want to extend all of your modules and classes separately you can also `require 'private_attr/everywhere'` and the methods available everywhere.
+If you don’t want to extend all of your modules and classes separately you can also `require 'private_attr/everywhere'` and the methods will be available everywhere.

 ## Contributing